Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Steady rheology

-Figures \ref{fig:flow_curves_dilute} and \ref{fig:flow_curves_dense} compare the theory of $N_\mathrm{c}=2$ for $\eta^*$ and $\theta$ versus $\dot\gamma^*$ with the simulation results for $\varphi=0.10$, $0.20$, and $0.30$ in Fig.~\ref{fig:flow_curves_dilute}, and $0.40$ and $0.50$ in Fig.~\ref{fig:flow_curves_dense}, respectively, with fixing $\varepsilon^*=10^4$, and $\xi_\mathrm{env}=1.0$.
-The theoretical values of $\eta^*$ and $\theta$ are obtained by solving the set of Eqs.~\eqref{dynamic_eqs} with the aid of Eqs.~\eqref{eq:Lambda_expansion} and~\eqref{eq:eta_linear}.
-We have numerically solved the set of equations~\eqref{dynamic_eqs} under the initial kinetic temperature $\theta=1$ at $t=0$.
-As shown in these figures, the theory agrees well with the simulation results, even for $\varphi=0.50$, even though the agreement between the theory and simulation results for large $\varphi$ is slightly worse than that in the dilute case.
-Note that all theoretical flow curves with DST and ignited--quenched transitions are associated with hysteresis.
-Thus, DST and ignited--quenched transitions are similar to the first-order phase transition in equilibrium thermodynamics.
+Figures \ref{fig:flow_curves_dilute} and \ref{fig:flow_curves_dense} present a comparison between the theoretical predictions for $N_\mathrm{c}=2$ regarding $\eta^*$ and $\theta$ as functions of $\dot\gamma^*$, and the simulation results for particle volume fractions $\varphi = 0.10$, $0.20$, and $0.30$ in Fig.~\ref{fig:flow_curves_dilute}, and $\varphi = 0.40$ and $0.50$ in Fig.~\ref{fig:flow_curves_dense}, with $\varepsilon^* = 10^4$ and $\xi_\mathrm{env} = 1.0$.
+Note that there is no ignited-quenched transition for these densities, i.e., we can observe only CST for hard-core systems~\cite{Saha17, Hayakawa17}.
+The theoretical values of $\eta^*$ and $\theta$ are derived by solving the system of equations in Eqs.~\eqref{eq:dynamic_eqs_ver2} with the assistance of Eq.~\eqref{eq:eta_linear}.
+These equations are numerically solved starting with an initial kinetic temperature of $\theta = 1$ at $\tau = 0$.
+As shown in the figures, the theoretical results exhibit reasonable agreement with the simulation data even for $\varphi = 0.50$, although the agreement is somewhat less precise for the dense suspensions compared to the dilute case.
+It is important to note that all theoretical flow curves exhibiting DST-like transitions are associated with hysteresis.
+This means that the CST phase changes discontinuously to the exploded phase at $\dot\gamma=\dot\gamma_{\mathrm{c}_{\underrightarrow{\mathrm{Ex}}}}\approx 10$ when increasing the shear rate quasi-stationary, and conversely, the discontinuous jump from the exploded to the CST phases at $\dot\gamma=\dot\gamma_{\mathrm{c}_{\underleftarrow{\mathrm{Ex}}}}\approx 6(\lesssim \dot\gamma_{\mathrm{c}_{\underrightarrow{\mathrm{Ex}}}})$ when decreasing.
+For clarity, we refer to these transitions as DST or DST-like changes in subsequent discussions.